-4. Push the dipstick back in all the way, then flip the handle down to lock the dipstick in place.
-Reinstall the oil filler cap and hand tighten securely.
+4. Push the dipstick back in all the way.
+Reinstall the oil fill cap hand tight.

 Remote Control Features

 Your boat may be equipped with one of the Mercury Precision or Quicksilver remote controls shown.
 If not, consult your dealer for a description of the functions and operations of the remote control.